 Khori Meadow to Gali ( 1.3 Kilometers ) ( 45-60 Minutes on foot )

 We left at 8 in the morning for the summit, after the breakfast, and head towards Gali.
 It is a quite steep slope.
 It was not covered with ice in July.
 You will need ice axe to navigate through this patch if you go other than the summer months.
-When we went at end of June, it was too hot and trekking was too hard. you need to carry water because it is not available everywhere so it is an issue in summers when you would be drinking water a lot.
+When we went at end of June, it was too hot, humid and trekking was too hard. you need to carry water because it is not available anywhere so it is an issue in summers when you would be drinking water a lot.